 Optional Attributes Type and Dimension Definition ShutDownOpt string-scalar Shut down option for the Oracle ASM instance.
 By default the agent uses the sqlplus command to stop the Oracle ASM instance.
 To stop the ASM instance using srvctl utility set the option to SRVCTLSTOP.
 Default is "".
-UseSystemD (RHEL 7, SLES 12) Boolean systemD is a system and service manager for Linux operating systems.
+UseSystemD (SLES 12, RHEL 7, and supported RHEL-compatible distributions) Boolean systemD is a system and service manager for Linux operating systems.
 It helps manage applications across Linux distributions that support systemD feature.
-When Online Entry point is invoked with UseSystemD attribute enabled in RHEL 7 or SLES 12, the Oracle resource comes online as a service in system.slice.
+When Online Entry point is invoked with UseSystemD attribute enabled in SLES 12, RHEL 7, or supported RHEL-compatible distributions, the Oracle resource comes online as a service in system.slice.
 Without the UseSystemD attribute enabled, a typical online entry point starts the resource in user.slice.
 Consideration: Upon a system reboot, if application resource has been started under user.slice, there is a possibility that the processes are not stopped gracefully.
 This may cause the database to corrupt.
 This behavior is different for each Oracle application version.
 Hence, enable UseSystemD attribute for Oracle on you system.
-The application process can be viewed as vcs- <resource_name>.service, in /etc/systemd/system.
-Set the UseSystemD value to 0 or</resource_name> 1.
+The application process can be viewed as vcs- <resource_name>.service,</resource_name> in /etc/systemd/system.
+Set the UseSystemD value to 0 or 1.

-Optional Attributes Type and Dimension Definition SystemDAttrList (RHEL 7, SLES 12) string-scalar Ensure that UseSystemD is enabled before you set the key-value pairs in the SystemDAttrList attribute.
+Optional Attributes Type and Dimension Definition SystemDAttrList (SLES 12, RHEL 7, and supported RHEL-compatible distributions) string-scalar Ensure that UseSystemD is enabled before you set the key-value pairs in the SystemDAttrList attribute.
 For more information, refer to the Red Hat website to know more about the different limits you can apply to the application.
-For example, hares -modify oracle SystemDAttrList LimitLOCKS 44433 Where, LimitLOCKS is the key and 44433 is the value for the key.
+For example, # hares -modify oracle SystemDAttrList LimitLOCKS 44433 Where, LimitLOCKS is the key and 44433 is the value for the key.